panzerdp/dmitripavlutin.com/content/posts/169-javascript-env-variables/index.md

 `process.env.USER` is the operating system user name that executes the command.
 The variable has a value of `'dmitri'` because this is my OS user name.

-`process.env.PWD` contains the absolute path to the directory where the executed file is located.
-Since the executed file path is `/home/dmitri/main.js`, then the current working directory path is `'/home/dmitri/'`.
+`process.env.PWD` contains the absolute path to the current working directory.
+Since the executed file path is `/home/dmitri/main.js`, then the current working directory is `/home/dmitri/`.

 The above variables are taken from the environment of the operating system.

 `process.env.NODE_ENV` variable equals `'production'`.
-This variable, contrary to the 2 above, is defined by the prefix `NODE_ENV=production` of the command `NODE_ENV=production node main.js`.
+This variable is defined by the prefix `NODE_ENV=production` of the command `NODE_ENV=production node main.js`.

 If you'd like to provide local defaults to certain environment variables, then check the [dotenv](https://github.com/motdotla/dotenv) project.